clguo/RSAN/README.md

 # Residual Spatial Attention Network for Retinal Vessel Segmentation
 This code is for the paper: Residual Spatial Attention Network for Retinal Vessel Segmentation.
 We report state-of-the-art performances on DRIVE and CHASE DB1 datasets.

-Code written by Changlu Guo, University of Oulu.
+Code written by Changlu Guo, Budapest University of Technology and Economics(BME).

 We train and evaluate on Ubuntu 16.04, it will also work for Windows and OS.